 BSc (Hons) (NFQ Level 8)

-The UCD Theoretical Physics degree puts emphasis on the mathematical description of physical phenomena, providing a unified picture of the fundamental laws of nature.
-It’s ideally suited to students who enjoy studying Mathematics and Physics for their Leaving Certificate.
+At UCD, Theoretical Physics puts emphasis on the mathematical description of physical phenomena, providing a unified picture of the fundamental laws of nature.
+It’s ideally suited to students who enjoy studying Mathematics and Physics in secondary school.
 Insights from Theoretical Physics are driving our understanding of nature at all scales, from the origin of large-scale structures in the universe to the Planck scale, where our current understanding of space and time breaks down.
-The degree comprehensively covers Theoretical Physics while developing your knowledge and expertise in problem solving, using analytical and computational techniques, which have wide application in, for example, biophysics, econophysics, quantum physics, relativity and nanoscience.
+The degree subject comprehensively covers Theoretical Physics, while developing your knowledge and expertise in problem solving, using analytical and computational techniques, which have wide application in, for example, biophysics, social physics, quantum physics, relativity and nanoscience.

 Theoretical Physics graduates can choose to develop careers in:

 Our Theoretical Physics graduates are well prepared for further research and have successfully completed PhDs in MIT, Caltech, Harvard, Princeton and Cambridge, as well as in UCD.

 “In First Year, I had the opportunity to sample a number of different areas before eventually choosing Theoretical Physics as my degree.
 The combination of problem solving, mathematics and programming helped me make my decision.
 I travelled to CERN in Geneva with the Physics Society which was a great experience.
 I also regularly go on surf trips with UCD Surf Club around Ireland.
 I travelled with the club to Taghazout in Morocco on their annual foreign trip where I had an amazing time.
 Since my graduation, I have been working as a Technology Consultant within Ernst & Young which gave me the opportunity to work on a large variety of projects and learn about how technology can be used to solve problems for various clients.”

 Professor Adrian Ottewill, UCD School of Mathematics and Statistics